AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/feats/heavily-armored-xphb.md

 ---
 # Heavily Armored
 *Source: Player's Handbook (2024) p.
 204*

-**Prerequisite**: 4th, Proficiency with medium armor **Ability Score Increase**: Increase your Constitution or Strength by 1, to a maximum of 20.
+**Prerequisite**: 4th, Proficiency with medium armor

 You gain the following benefits.

-## Armor Training
+**Ability Score Increase.** Increase your Constitution or Strength by 1, to a maximum of 20.

-You gain training with Heavy armor.
+**Armor Training.** You gain training with Heavy armor.